ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Similarity-Group Differentiation Module

 Real schemas can contain \emph{confusable clusters} of semantically close columns.
-These clusters can appear on the target side (several candidates remain plausible matches for the same source column) and also on the source side, where a query column’s intended meaning is only clear relative to a sibling/near-duplicate.
+These clusters can appear on the target side (several candidates remain plausible matches for the same source column) and also on the source side, where a query column’s intended meaning is only clear relative to nearby confusable alternatives.
 When there is a clear semantic winner, an LLM can often select the closest match from a shortlist.
 But once the shortlist contains a tight cluster, an LLM-only ``pick the most similar one'' decision can easily fail, because names/descriptions do not make the discriminative axis salient and multiple candidates look equally reasonable.
 The difficulty is therefore not finding related candidates---it is making a \emph{reliable} choice \emph{within} a confusable cluster under a fixed prompt budget.

-For instance, consider several semantically close time fields with different names (e.g., \texttt{event\_time}, \texttt{ingest\_time}, \texttt{processed\_time}) whose descriptions are short and partially overlapping.
+For instance, consider several semantically close time fields whose descriptions are short and partially overlapping.
+Their names may differ (e.g., \texttt{event\_time} vs.\ \texttt{ingest\_time}).
 A retriever (e.g., embeddings) will surface them together, but selecting the right one becomes reliable only when the candidates are placed side-by-side and the prompt forces an explicit contrast about \emph{what stage of the workflow each timestamp refers to}.
 ConStruM therefore adds an explicit \emph{grouped differentiation} step: it groups confusable candidates and produces short, group-wise contrastive cues so the final decision is made in direct comparison rather than by independent scoring.

-\paragraph{Side benefit: candidate expansion.} The same grouping structure can also improve candidate selection: starting from any initial shortlist, it can be expanded with group members of strong candidates to avoid missing near-duplicate alternatives.
+\paragraph{Side benefit: candidate expansion.} The same grouping structure can also improve candidate selection: starting from an initial shortlist, ConStruM can expand from the strongest retrieved candidates to pull in highly similar neighbors, reducing the chance that hard-to-distinguish alternatives are excluded before the final decision step.